-Marketing & Outreach - In 2023, MORPC effectively communicated and promoted its key initiatives, programs, and services to the communities it serves by utilizing a comprehensive mix of integrated media strategies, including print, broadcast, and news platforms.
-This effort included the execution of a brand awareness campaign for the Gohio Program, which utilized the following platforms for advertising the program: local radio advertising, Google ads, streaming services, and social media platforms.
+Marketing & Outreach - In 2023, MORPC communicated and promoted its initiatives, programs, and services to the communities it serves through traditional media outreach efforts including print and radio.
+Additionally, staff participated in community panels and presentations to committees, in addition to virtual engagement opportunities.
+This effort included execution of a brand awareness campaign for the Gohio

+Program, which utilized the following platforms for advertising the program: local radio advertising, Google ads and social media.